-The D.C. output wires must be attached with /4" crimp ring lug terminal and sized appropriately to fit wire gauges as listed in the table below.
-This wire size table is based on the model and the length of the wire run from the battery charger to the batteries.
-Once the output wiring has been attached to the charger's output posts, install the clear plastic terminal cover provided with the charger.
+For a secure installation D.C. output wires must be attached with 1/4" crimp ring lug terminals sized appropriately to fit wire gauges as listed below.

+The D.C. wire size table below may be used to determine the correct gauge wire, based on the model you have and the length of the wire run from the charger to the batteries.
+Once the output wiring has been attached to the chargers output posts, install the clear plastic terminal cover provided with the charger.